A Grammar of Model Analysis: Grama

 ).
 We can also see some basic-but-useful facts, such as the size (90 rows x 6 columns).

 The data we work with can come from a physical experiment (loaded from disk) or from a simulation (generated by a model).
 Either way, it will be packaged in a Pandas DataFrame.
-This ensures we can use consistent tools to work with data, regardless of the origin.
+This ensures we can use consistent tools to work with data, regardless of their origin.

 Models (md